APPLE: Attribute-Preserving Pseudo-Labeling for Diffusion-Based Face Swapping: Abstract

 \section{Abstract}

 Face swapping aims to transfer the identity of a source face onto a target face while preserving target-specific attributes such as pose, expression, lighting, skin tone, and makeup.
 However, since real ground truth for face swapping is unavailable, achieving both accurate identity transfer and high-quality attribute preservation remains challenging.
-In addition, recent diffusion-based approaches attempt to improve visual fidelity through conditional inpainting on masked target images, but the masked condition removes crucial appearance cues of target, resulting in plausible yet misaligned attributes.
-To address these limitations, we propose \textbf{\ourframework} (\textbf{A}ttribute-\textbf{P}reserving \textbf{P}seudo-\textbf{L}ab\textbf{e}ling), a diffusion-based teacher–student framework that enhances attribute fidelity through attribute-aware pseudo-label supervision.
-We reformulate face swapping as a conditional deblurring task to more faithfully preserve target-specific attributes such as lighting, skin tone, and makeup.
-In addition, we introduce an attribute-aware inversion scheme to further improve detailed attribute preservation.
-Through an elaborate attribute-preserving design for teacher learning, \ourframework produces high-quality pseudo triplets that explicitly provide the student with direct face-swapping supervision.
-Overall, \ourframework achieves state-of-the-art performance in terms of attribute preservation and identity transfer, producing more photorealistic and target-faithful results.
+Recent diffusion-based approaches attempt to improve visual fidelity through conditional inpainting on masked target images, but the masked condition removes crucial appearance cues, resulting in plausible yet misaligned attributes.
+To address this limitation, we propose \textbf{\ourframework} (\textbf{A}ttribute-\textbf{P}reserving \textbf{P}seudo-\textbf{L}ab\textbf{e}ling), a fully diffusion-based teacher–student framework for attribute-preserving face swapping.
+Our approach introduces a teacher design to produce pseudo-labels aligned with the target attributes through (1) a conditional deblurring formulation that improves the preservation of global attributes such as skin tone and illumination, and (2) an attribute-aware inversion scheme that further enhances fine-grained attribute preservation such as makeup. \ourframework conditions the student on clean pseudo-labels rather than degraded masked inputs, enabling more faithful attribute preservation.
+As a result, \ourframework achieves state-of-the-art performance in attribute preservation while maintaining competitive identity transferability.